shelbyedmonds/artsy/README.md

 GUI application entirely in the <code>start</code> method, this will make your code messy, hard to read, and result in lots of duplicate code.
 Before you write any code, you should plan out your containment heirarchy and design classes involving inheritance and polymorphism appropriately.
-Then, wehen you go to write the code for your GUI, use the classes you designed, changing them as needed.
+Then, when you go to write the code for your GUI, use the classes you designed, changing them as needed.